smittytone/HighlighterSwift/README.md

 highlighter.theme.setCodeFont(font)
 ```

-Finally, get an optional NSAttributedString containing the formatted code:
+Finally, get an optional NSAttributedString containing the formatted code using the instance’s *highlight()* method:

 ```swift
 if let displayString: NSAttributedString = highlighter.highlight(codeString, as: "swift") {